avistavkin/WeatherAppCarpenter/README.md

 # General
-Collects weather data, using openweather api https://openweathermap.org/.
+Collects weather data using openweather api https://openweathermap.org/.
 Will collecting most of the data which is free to collect from there api.